 In another medium bowl, whisk together the milk, beet puree, orange juice and vinegar.

 In the bowl of your stand mixer, cream together the butter, sugar, and vanilla.
 Add the eggs one at a time, beating well after each addition.
 Add a third of the liquid ingredients, followed by a third of the dry ingredients, alternating wet and dry and mixing well after each addition.

-To frost the cake, I recommend spreading on a thin crumb coat, then placing the cake in the fridge for an hour to let it harden a bit.
+To frost this recipe for Red Velvet cake, I recommend spreading on a thin crumb coat, then placing the cake in the fridge for an hour to let it harden a bit.
 Remove cake from the fridge and continue frosting.
 This will prevent red crumbs from mixing with the white frosting.